Pool coping are the pavers installed around the edge of your pool.

 It is strongly recommended to avoid using honed and factory trilled travertine in external areas that are susceptible to moisture and getting wet, as this makes the surface quite slippery and potentially unsafe.
 The trapping of grime on rough textured surfaces can occur, but this can usually be handled with a hose and stiff bristled broom.

-Salt Tolerance.
-As surrounding pool areas are often exposed to salt and chlorine, you'll want to select an outdoor paver that can withstand these chemicals.
 Resistance to salt attack can be determined by Australian standard method AS/NZS 4456.10A.
 The purpose of this method is to measure the weight loss of the stone after repeated immersion in a salt solution.
 Natural stone that is used as pool paving should have a maximum weight loss of 1%.

 Granite, travertine, high density limestone and bluestone are natural stones renowned for their salt resistance.
 Some types of slate and sandstone are also suitable for pool paving, as well as the use of pavers with a textured finish which can hide minor surface decay.